 And because it boosts your circulation, your baby will receive more oxygen, which is great for all-round health.

 The safest choices, especially as your pregnancy progresses, are low-impact activities such as walking, swimming, aqua-aerobics and indoor cycling, which exercise your heart and muscles but are easy on your joints.
 Yoga and stretching are also fine but if you do any fitness classes, tell the instructor that you’re pregnant.
-Or better still, find a class especially for pregnant women.
+Or better still, find a class specially for pregnant women.

 During pregnancy, hormonal changes make your joints more flexible and prone to injury, which is why high-impact exercise should be treated with caution.
 That said, if you’re a regular jogger with strong joints, you may be able to continue for some time but it’s important to stop if you get problems.